lawliet89/nih/README.md

 mysql jukebox < /usr/share/nih/previous/db-backup.sql

 Note that if you have already renamed previous to current then the db-backup will now be in current.

+## Develop
+* git clone git@github.com:lshift/nih.git
+* sudo scripts/bootstrap.sh

+Bootstrap will
+* Install dependencies using apt-get and pip (the apt-get stage installs pip, if you don't already have it)
+* Create a database and apply migrations to it (you can edit src/db_settings.py to change the database credentials)
+* Checkout dependencies that are not available as packages

+You can then develop using the Django development server, or deploy to Apache as above